Comikulus/Face-Recognition/README IMPORTANT INFORMATIONS.md

 # Face-Recognition
 Authentification via Face Recognition using Microsoft Cognitive Services and Azure Database.
 The application is in Hungarian If you want to use this app, all you need is Microsoft Azure Account with Azure Pass.
+You need to create an AzureStorageAccount (ConnectionString in App.config), use Cognitive Services ( APIKEY + faceListId) and SqlDatabase (Connection String)
 There are some packages that are required to run this app:

 using System.Data.SqlClient;